-The severity of the losses on the capital ratios of the Swedish banks are also less for the foreign counterparties than for the Swedish counterparties.
-There is a less severe effect with regard to both the number of cases where capital ratios fall below 4 per cent and to the actual capital ratios.
+Figure 8.
+Tier 1 capital in the Swedish banks after losing their largest foreign counterparty, assuming 25 per cent recoveries where capital ratios fall below 4 per cent and to the actual capital ratios.
 We can only conclude that the possibility of direct contagion effects from foreign counterparties is very slight for the Swedish banking system.